 Title to buildings and improvements shall vest in the following manner:

 Improvements Made by the Tribe.
-Title to buildings and improvements placed upon the land by the Tribe or any buildings and improvements on Standard Assignments and Rental Assignments shall rest with the Tribe.
+Title to buildings and improvements placed upon the land by the Tribe or any buildings and improvements on Standard Assignments and Maintenance Assignments shall rest with the Tribe.

 Improvements Made by the Assignee.
 Title to buildings and improvements placed upon the land by the Assignee for Ownership Assignments shall rest with the Assignee and may be removed or sold (and removed) by the Assignee at any time while the assignment is in effect.